hmkwizu/go-rest-base/README.md

 * Configuration (using [viper](https://github.com/spf13/viper))

 ## How to install
+Before you continue, please make sure you have installed go on your system.
+You can install it from [HERE](https://golang.org/doc/install).

-Go to your $GOPATH/go/src, usually $HOME/go/src,
+Then Go to your $GOPATH/go/src, usually $HOME/go/src,

 ```
 cd